viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 terraform apply # Command is create the resources are defined in terraform configuration.

 terraform apply -refresh-only # Can be used to detect configuration drift by refreshing the state of the infrastructure without making any changes.

+terraform apply -refresh=false # Is used to prevent Terraform from refreshing the state of the infrastructure resources before applying changes

 terraform apply -replace # Command manually marks a Terraform-managed resource for replacement, forcing it to be destroyed and recreated on the apply execution.